 Where: the samples were collected just below a pipe outfall that is entering the stream.
 This creates a risk of bias because the concentration of pollutant just below the pipe will be higher than the concentration of pollutant in the stream generally.
 Note: this risk of bias would not be present if you were interested in determining the concentration of a pollutant just below the pipe or, alternatively, if you were interested in determining the abundance of pollution entering the stream from the pipe.

-By Whom: samples were collected by a person untrained in proper sampling technique.
+By Whom: the samples were collected by a person untrained in proper sampling technique.
 This creates a risk of bias because it will be less certain that the samples were collected properly (i.e., in a way that is representative).

 As demonstrated in these examples, what constitutes a bias that impacts representativeness may be different in each situation.

 Completeness involves a comparison of the number of measurements you originally planned to collect (i.e., the number that you anticipated would be necessary for the information to be useful) and the number that you actually collected.
 Collecting more samples than you think will be necessary can help assure information completeness; this is an indication of high quality information.

 Comparability refers to the relationship between results of multiple studies or a single study over time.
 Multiple studies that report similar conclusions suggests that data quality is high.
 Moreover, information reported from a single study that presents realistic results over time (e.g., consistent, gradual changes, or explainable rapid changes) is of higher quality than information reported from a single study that presents sporadic, unexplained fluctuations in values.